iflb/iflb.github.io/tutti/installation.md

 # Installation

+!> <span style="color:#c00;">As of March 2022, Tutti.works source code has been moved into our Github private repository, therefore manual Tutti.works installation is restricted for those without permissions.</span>

 ## 1. Get Docker ready

 To build Tutti environment, you first need to install **Docker** and **Docker Compose** in your host server.